blockchain/thunder/README.md

 ![Wallet Screenshot](docs/screenshot.png)
 Wallet / Node implementation of the [lightning.network](http://lightning.network/) P2P protocol.
 The lightning.network enables Off-Chain Bitcoin Payment Channels using smart contracts.

 This is software in alpha status, don't even think about using it in production with real bitcoin.
-Current release is meant for testing, review, and building real world expeirence with the general technology.
+Current release is meant for testing, review, and building real world experience with the general technology.

 To learn more, visit www.blockchain.com/thunder